Open for comment

 3. If the application is amended by the applicant through the process, and those amended plans are considered to have a greater impact than the original proposal, you will be advised by further notification.
 If the amendments are considered the same or of a lesser impact, then your earlier submission will be included in the assessment but the amended plans will not be renotified.

-8. If the application is to be determined by the Application Assessment Panel or the Development Control Committee, we will advise you in writing of the meeting date, time and location.
-You are welcome to attend these meetings and you will be given the opportunity to verbally present a summary of your submission before a decision is made.
+5. If the application is to be determined by the Application Assessment Panel (AAP), Woollahra Local Planning Panel (WLPP) or the Sydney Eastern City Planning Panel, we will advise you in writing of the meeting date, time, and location.

 More information about determination (approval or rejection).